ThomassTon/thomasston.github.io/_posts/2024-09-05-irobmanlab_blog.md

 In this step, we use the **KOMO** optimizer to solve the inverse kinematics:

-We can configure the optimizer using the skeleton framework: **‘1.’** represents the timestep, **'SY_touch'** indicates contact with the target, can be replaced with other types of constraints, such as **SY_stable**, which indicates being stationary relative to the target, **'pen_tip'** represents the robot's end-effector, **'obj'** represents the target.
+We can configure the optimizer using the skeleton framework: **Number** represents the timestep, **'SY_touch'** indicates contact with the target, can be replaced with other types of constraints, such as **SY_stable**, which indicates being stationary relative to the target, **'pen_tip'** represents the robot's end-effector, **'obj'** represents the target.
 And at this stage, since we need to ensure that the two robots do not collide, we configure both robots simultaneously when setting up KOMO.

 Additionally, we can use **addObjective** to add extra constraints, such as ensuring the distance between the end-effector and the object is zero, or enforcing that the end-effector remains perpendicular to the object's surface.